 Joe’s goal was to get his students highly engaged in the lesson and to get students to think deeply about the science concept of momentum.
-Joe taught a lesson, that was observed by his supervisor and cooperating teacher and was provided the following feedback.
+Joe taught a lesson, that was observed by his supervisor and cooperating teacher and then was provided the following feedback.

 Professional impressions are useful!

 Feedback to Joe - For the most part, your students were on-task in this activity.
 Your questioning was good, and the students responded to your questions.
 Your wait-time seemed a bit short so work on using more wait-time.
 Students were engaged in the lesson and responded to your questions.
 Your explanations were clear, and there was a logical flow to how you presented momentum.

 • Feedback from the 2nd observation - “Your wait-time seemed longer compared to last time.
 You asked some good questions and students seemed engaged in the lesson.”